Stability-AI/generative-models/README.md

 python main.py --base configs/example_training/toy/mnist_cond.yaml
 ```

 **NOTE 1:** Using the non-toy-dataset configs `configs/example_training/imagenet-f8_cond.yaml`, `configs/example_training/txt2img-clipl.yaml` and `configs/example_training/txt2img-clipl-legacy-ucg-training.yaml` for training will require edits depdending on the used dataset (which is expected to stored in tar-file in the [webdataset-format](https://github.com/webdataset/webdataset)).
-To find the parts which have to be adapted, search for comments conaining `USER:` in the respective config.
+To find the parts which have to be adapted, search for comments containing `USER:` in the respective config.

 **NOTE 2:** This repository supports both `pytorch1.13` and `pytorch2`for training generative models.
 However for autoencoder training as e.g. in `configs/example_training/autoencoder/kl-f4/imagenet-attnfree-logvar.yaml`, only `pytorch1.13` is supported.

+**NOTE 3:** Training latent generative models (as e.g. in `configs/example_training/imagenet-f8_cond.yaml`) requires retrieving the checkpoint from [Hugging Face](https://huggingface.co/stabilityai/sdxl-vae/tree/main) and replacing the `CKPT_PATH` placeholder in [this line](configs/example_training/imagenet-f8_cond.yaml#81).
+The same is to be done for the provided text-to-image configs.

 ### Building New Diffusion Models